 Timekeeping and attendance

 Good workforce management doesn’t just take the future into account, but also the day-to-day.
 Are your employees showing up on time on a regular basis?
 Do they often miss or swap shifts?
 Are they reliable?
 Who’s clocked in and making the most sales?
-Having an automated timekeeping and attendance system can get employees on the job sooner, make it easier to track employee attendance in real time, and ensure your payroll is accurate.
+Having time clock software can get employees on the job sooner, make it easier to track employee attendance in real time, and ensure your payroll is accurate.

 Employee performance and satisfaction